QubesOS/qubes-doc/user/templates/windows/qubes-windows-tools-4-0.rst

-Once the Windows VM boots, a CDROM should appear in the ëMy Computerí menu (typically as ``D:``) with a setup program in its main directory.
+Once the Windows VM boots, a CDROM should appear in the ‚ÄòMy Computer‚Äô menu (typically as ``D:``) with a setup program in its main directory.

 After successful installation, the Windows VM must be shut down and started again, possibly a couple of times.